ParaNorman: Plot

 Unconscious, Norman has a dream where he learns that the witch was Agatha "Aggie" Prenderghast, a little girl of his age and a distant relative, who was also a medium.
 Norman realizes that Aggie was wrongfully convicted by the town council when they mistook her powers for witchcraft.
 After awakening, Norman encounters the zombies and recognizes them as the town council who convicted Aggie.
 The zombies and their leader Judge Hopkins admit that they only wanted to speak with him to ensure that he would take up the ritual, to minimize the damage of the mistake they made so long ago.
 Norman attempts to help the zombies slip away so they can guide him to Aggie's grave, but is cornered by the mob.
 Courtney, Mitch, Neil, and Alvin rally to Norman's side and confront the crowd, arguing that their rage, fear, and misunderstanding make them no different from the cursed townsfolk from long ago.
 Although the mob realizes the error of their ways, the witch unleashes her powers to create greater havoc throughout the town.

 Judge Hopkins guides Norman's family to the grave in a forest.
 Before the grave is reached, Aggie's magical powers separate Norman from the others.
-Norman finds the grave and interacts with Aggie's vengeful spirit, determined to stop the cataclysmic tantrum she has been having over the years.
+Norman finds the grave and interacts with Aggie's vengeful ghost, determined to stop the cataclysmic tantrum she has been having over the years.
 Though she attempts to push him away, Norman holds his ground, telling her that he understands how she feels as an outcast, that her vengeance has only made her like the ones who wronged her, causing her to remember happier days.
 Having finally encountered someone who understands her plight and by remembering her caring mother, Aggie is able to find a measure of peace and cross over to the afterlife.
 The storm dissipates, and she, the zombies and even the Judge all fade away.
 The town cleans up and regards Norman as a hero.